omerbsezer/Fast-Terraform/EC2-VPC-Ubuntu-Win-SSH-RDP.md

-## Application: EC2s (Windows 2019 Server, Ubuntu 20.04), VPC, Key-Pairs for SSH, RDP connections
+## Sample: EC2s (Windows 2019 Server, Ubuntu 20.04), VPC, Key-Pairs for SSH, RDP connections

 This scenario shows:
 - how to create Key-pairs (public and private keys) on AWS.